pavlo-myskov/get-job/README.md

 # Get Job
 ## Overview
 The relevance of job search in our time constantly increases.
-[Get Job](http://get-job.live) is an online Job Platform that helps Jobseekers to get a desirable job and Employers to find the right candidates.
-The app includes two modes: _Jobseeker Mode_ and _Employer Mode_. _Jobseeker Mode_ allows users to search for jobs and apply for jobs as well as create their resume and manage their applications.
+[Get Job](http://get-job.live) is an online Job Platform that helps Jobseekers to get desirable jobs and Employers to find the right candidates.
+The app includes two modes: _Jobseeker Mode_ and _Employer Mode_. _Jobseeker Mode_ allows users to search for jobs and apply for jobs as well as create their resumes and manage their applications.
 And _Employer Mode_ allows users to post jobs, search for candidates and hire them.
 The *Get Job* portal is designed to be simple and intuitive so that users can easily navigate the app and perform the desired actions.

 [Live Demo](http://get-job.live)